MagdaliniLytra/Simplar_shiny_app/README.md

-experiments, Alignment to the reference genome, Quantification of sequences with subsequent conversion to gene expression levels, Differential Expression Analysis (DGEA), and Gene Set enrichment Analysis (GSEA).
+experiments, Alignment to the reference genome, Quantification of sequences with subsequent conversion to gene expression levels, Differential Expression Analysis (DGEA), and Gene Set Enrichment Analysis (GSEA).

 The outcomes of these meticulous analyses are formatted to meet publication standards and are conveniently accessible to